 - vii.
 Development proposals in flood zone 1 exceed 1ha, in accordance with national policy; or - viii.
-Development proposals are in flood zones 2, 3a or 3b; or ix.
+Development proposals are in flood zones 2, 3a or 3b; or - ix.
 Evidence exists (e.g. in the Strategic Flood Risk Assessment or areas identified by the Lead Local Flood Authority) of areas with a high risk of flooding or known to be at risk of flooding from other sources, such as surface water.

-Where development proposals are in flood risk zone 3a or higher an increase in built footprint is proposed in undefended flood zone 3a or flood zone 3b, a site specific flood risk assessment should set out demonstrate that level-for- level and volume-for-volume floodplain compensation can be provided to ensure there is no increase in flood risk elsewhere.
-[MM82]
+Where an increase in built footprint is proposed in undefended flood zone 3a or flood zone 3b, a site specific flood risk assessment should demonstrate that level-for- level and volume-for-volume floodplain compensation can be provided to ensure there is no increase in flood risk elsewhere.

-Policy 97 - Sustainable drainage systems (SuDS)
+Policy 93 - Sustainable drainage systems (SuDS)